 Additional data source: Animal Diversity Web

 The purple sea urchin, Strongylocentrotus purpuratus, lives along the eastern edge of the Pacific Ocean extending from Ensenada, Mexico to British Columbia, Canada.
-This sea urchin species is deep purple in color and lives in lower intertidal and nearshore subtidal communities.
+This sea urchin species is deep purple in color, eggs are orange when secreted in water, and lives in lower inter-tidal and nearshore sub-tidal communities.
+January, February, and March function as the typical active reproductive months for the species.
+Sexual maturity is reached around two years.

 It normally grows to a diameter of about 4 inches and may live as long as 70 years.